Damián Batallini

-Damián Iván Batallini (born 24 June 1996) is an Argentine professional footballer who plays as a winger for Necaxa, on loan from Argentinos Juniors.
+Damián Iván Batallini (born 24 June 1996) is an Argentine professional footballer who plays as a winger for Bolívar, on loan from Argentinos Juniors.

 Club career

 Batallini came through the youth ranks of Deportivo Armenio, River Plate and Argentinos Juniors.
 He made his pro debut for Argentinos in the Argentine Primera División against Tigre on 6 February 2016.
 Seven matches later, Batallini scored the first goal of his career in a 2–2 draw with Racing Club.
 He made twelve appearances and scored two goals in a season which ended in relegation to Primera B Nacional.
 In the second tier, he scored three goals in sixteen games as Argentinos won the title.
 In December 2020, after over a hundred games for them, Batallini agreed a move to Liga MX side Atlético San Luis.

-On 25 January 2022, Batallini joined Independiente on a loan deal for a fee around 250,000 dollars until the end of the year, with a purchase option of 2 millions dollars for 50% of his rights.
+On 25 January 2022, Batallini joined Independiente on a loan deal for a fee around 250,000 dollars until the end of the year, with a purchase option of 2 million dollars for 50% of his rights.